-" Engineers -> Group of Courses Armour, Field Artillery, Engineers, Technical Support and Infantry (Course) (required course, 6th semester, 3rd year) (Note: course not offered in this academic year.)
+" Engineers -> Group of Courses Armour, Field Artillery, Engineers, Technical Support and Infantry (Course) (required course, 6th semester, 3rd year)

 - 1. Explain the concept, graduation and characteristic of explosives - 2.
 Classify, explain and safely operate with mine and explosive ordnance. - 3.
 Identify and analyze the factors affecting on the functioning of the mine and explosive ordnance. - 4.
 Work in teams during the use of mine and explosive ordnance. - 5.
 Organize, lead and manage the work with the mine and explosive ordnance - 6.
 Explain and apply the technical protection measures during the work with mine and explosive ordnance.